7 eBay Alternatives: Other Places to Flip Items

 6. Nextdoor

 Selling your stuff is as easy as posting a status.
 You’ll tap the green + sign in the top right corner of the app.
-Select “post,” and then select “For Sale and Free.”
+Select “post,” then select “For Sale and Free.”

-From there, you’ll select the category that best fits the item you want to sell, add some photos, a title (Nextdoor recommends just the item name), set a price, type in a description, and then tap the post!
+From there, you’ll select the category that best fits the item you want to sell, add some photos, and a title (Nextdoor recommends just the item name), set a price, type in a description, and then tap the post!

 7. Instagram